Enjoy your Sagada Trip with SmartBro and Travel Factor

 Rainy Sagada Trip

 After eight years, the magic of Sagada never waned.
-I was captivated; storm, floods, and all.
+I was captivated; storms, floods, and all.
 Luckily, our trip back to Manila was uneventful and we got home safe and sound.

 Sagada Trip during Rainy Season